 - The disability does not permit you to adjust to other work.

 Because the program is meant for workers, you must also work a minimum number of years based on the age when you became disabled, and some of this work must have been performed recently.
 Generally, you are required to have 20 work credits in the last 10 years, but younger applicants may qualify with as few as six credits.
-Those who are 24 to 31 need work credits for half the time since turning 21.
+Those who are 24 to 31 need work credits for half the time since they have turned 21.

 If your application is accepted, then you will receive a modest monthly benefit in an amount determined by your past earnings.
 At the beginning of 2016, the average SSDI benefit for an individual was $1,166 per month, and it was $1,984 for those who were married with children.To file for SSDI in Irving, TX, start by completing an application online at the SSA website or by visiting the SSA office in Grand Prairie.
 Even though you may receive help with the application at that office, the process can be very daunting and may take some time.

-A member of our experienced team at Chermol & Fishman, LLC will prepare your application accurately and provide detailed documentation on your disabling condition.
+A member of our experienced team at Chermol & Fishman, LLC will prepare your application accurately and provide detailed documentation about your disabling condition.
 This can save you both time and trouble.

 Your attorney will know how to present your case so that you have the highest chance of success.
 For further information about SSDI and a free consultation, contact a Texas disability attorney today.